Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Methods

 Two data types were extracted from the FEA to be used as the synthetic experimental data: these were 1) the nodal displacements (which simulate full-field DIC displacement measurements) collected from 1,022 nodes in the circular region of the cruciform geometry, indicated by the green nodes in Fig.~\ref{fig: cruciform schematic}, and 2) the resultant forces along each axis of the cruciform.
 The QoIs were stored at the end of each load step, which coincide with each node of the load path tree (Fig.~\ref{fig: loadpath_tree}, but extended to 5 load steps).
 Independent and identically distributed (i.i.d.)
 Gaussian noise was added to the synthetic data to mimic what is seen experimentally.
-For the forces, a noise variance of 582.11~$\text{N}^2$ was used and for the nodal displacements, a noise variance of 4~{\textmu}m\textsuperscript{2} was used.
-In the remainder of this paper, `observed data' refers to data that was synthetically generated.

-An example of the synthetic displacement data for the AAAAA and ABABA load paths can be found in the Supplementary Materials.
+For the forces, a noise variance of 582.11~$\text{N}^2$ was used, and for the nodal displacements, a noise variance of 4~{\textmu}m\textsuperscript{2} was used.
+In the remainder of this paper, \emph{observed data} refers to data that was synthetically generated.
+An example of the synthetic displacement data for the AAAAA and ABABA load paths can be found in Figs.~\ref{fig: AAAAA data x}-\ref{fig: ABABA data y} in the Supplementary Material.

 \floatsetup[figure]{style=plain,subcapbesideposition=top,font=small}